CMS families continue to push back as they prepare for transition to new feeder patterns

 Polo Ridge Elementary parents also expressed concern over the changes.

-They not only took up most of the audience spaces in the auditorium for Tuesday’s vote, they’ve introduced their own versions of the draft after only being included in Draft Three.
+They not only took up most of the audience spaces in the auditorium for Tuesday’s vote, but they’ve also introduced their own versions of the draft after only being included in Draft 3.

 This would transition their students from Polo Ridge Elementary to the new middle school in Ballantyne, and then the new high school.